flexivian/flexbench/desktop-app/README.md

   - React (renderer process)
   - Electron (main process)

-wait-on simply waits for the react(renderer process) to start ans then starts the electron process.\
+wait-on simply waits for the react(renderer process) to start and then starts the electron process.

-The page will reload when you make changes in src directory.\
+The page will reload when you make changes in `src` directory.

-But any change in the public/electron.js file will not reflecct.\
+But any change in the `public/electron.js` file will not reflect.\
 For this re run the above script (`npm run dev`).

 ### To build the executable files (unpacked) and installer

-Open terminal in desktop-app directory and run the command-
+Open terminal in desktop-app directory and run the command:

 `npm run electron:build`

-if above command throws error try-
+if above command throws error try:

 `npm electron:build`

-The executables and installer can be found in the `/dist`
+The executables and installer can be found in the `/dist` folder